 Become a Refuge for Wildlife Patron.
 We hope you will choose to support our programs through a general donation or a directed donation to one of our many ongoing care programs here at Refuge for Wildlife: The Animal Care Fund, Howler Nursery Fund, Veterinary Services & Clinic Fund, Wildlife Emergency Rescue Fund, Refuge Special Projects Fund and our Stop the Shocks Program.
 We need your help.
 The vitally important programs of Refuge for Wildlife are funded completely through donations from our Educational Visit Program, gifts to the Refuge and donations from the public.
 We receive no government funding.

 Your donation is tax deductible!
 You will be prompted to select your payment option: PayPal or Offline Donation.
-For a US tax deductible donation, select “PayPal” to make a donation via Friends of Nosara.
+For a US tax deductible donation, select “PayPal” to make a donation via Amigos of Costa Rica.
 For a CR tax deductible donation, select, “Offline Donation” via bank transfer.

 Our dedicated nursery is specifically designed to care for infant orphaned howler monkeys.
 With an average of 25-30 infant monkeys at any given time, the Howler Nursery Fund provides specially prepared produce, infant formula, fresh leaves, medications and dietary supplements as well as caring staff to provide around the clock love and attention.
 Infant howlers require special attention and will stay with us in the Refuge nursery until they are around 1.5-2 years old when they will transition to outdoor enclosures to begin their release program.